imprashanthv/teratroopers/README.md

 # teratroopers
-This repository  is the prototype version of the Attendance App by Tera Troopers
+This repository  is the prototype version of the [Teacher Companion](https://github.com/imprashanthv/Teacher_Companion)